 Each framework has its unique architecture to build apps, so they each have their pros and cons.
-While native apps offer superior user experience and performance, cross-platform frameworks are designed to save costs and speed up the development.
+While native apps offer superior user experience and performance, cross-platform frameworks are designed to save costs and speed up development.
 Let’s take a closer look at them.

 What is Flutter?

 Flutter is Google’s open-source development kit to create 2D cross-platform apps.
 It’s based on the programming language Dart, also developed by Google.
 The application is compiled ahead-of-time into native ARM code which results in a better performance.
 Flutter is not supposed to be a wrapper on top of iOS/Android but draws the UI from scratch using a C++ Library called Skia (https://skia.org).
 The Flutter team promotes it as an efficient tool for prototyping because of its hot-reload functionality.
 Developers who are familiar with OOP concepts can quickly adapt to Dart/Flutter without much mobile experience.

 There are different ways one can go about designing your app: either by following the guidelines of each platform and thus keeping the user in a known environment or going for a unique custom design to represent the brand and letting your product stand out.
 The latter can be a more or less viable approach depending on the purpose of the app and your company brand.